MEDomics-UdeS/HAIM/README.md

 More statistics and metrics are reported from each of the 12 experiments above and can be found in the ``experiments`` directory.
 Each experiment directory is named after the task on which the prediction model was evaluated.

----
-**NOTE**
+> **Note**
+>

-The paper reported the best AUC value among all the experiments (all possible sources combinations for each predictive task) for each task while we reported the AUC value resulting from the evaluation using all the sources for each predictive task.
+> The paper reported the best AUC value among all the experiments (all possible sources combinations for each predictive task) for each task while we reported the AUC value resulting from the evaluation using all the sources for each predictive task.

----

 ## 4. Prediction of one single task using all sources combinations
 We tried to reproduce the HAIM experiment and used all the 1023 possible sources combinations to predict the presence or absence of a fracture in a patient and select the one resulting in the best ``AUC``.